Ventseslav Konstantinov: Early life

 Konstantinov was born in Sofia, the son of a music professor.
 He graduated in Germanic studies and philosophy and wrote a thesis on influences of German expressionism on Bulgarian poetry during the interwar period.
 Since 1987 he has been teaching translation of German-language poetry at the University of Sofia.

+Educational background

 1991–1992, Konstantinov was in Berlin as grantee of the Berliner Künstlerprogram (the Berlin Artistic Program) of the Deutsche Akademische Austaushdienst DAAD (the German Academic Exchange Service).
 He had lectures and conference participations in Berlin, Leipzig, Marburg, Vienna, Prague, Bern, Zurich and Lausanne.
 Konstantinov spent 1993–1994 at SUNY Geneseo, New York.

 He published poems and articles also made radio-contributions on German, Austrian, Swiss and Bulgarian literature, as well essays on Hans Sachs, Goethe, Schiller, Hölderlin, E.T.A.
 Hoffmann, Nikolaus Lenau, Thomas Mann, Hermann Hesse, Franz Kafka, Bertolt Brecht, Lion Feuchtwanger, Stefan Zweig, Ödön von Horváth, Elias Canetti, Max Frisch, Friedrich Dürrenmatt, Heinrich Böll, Alfred Andersch, Martin Walser, Hans Magnus Enzensberger, Christoph Meckel.

 His book translations amounted to 80 volumes.

 Konstantinov lived in Sofia and in the Rhodope Mountains village Solishta, working as a freelance writer and translator.